 |Tomato bacterial wilt caused by R. solanacearum showing entire plant wilted, near death.
 Photo by Don Ferrin, Louisiana State University Agricultural Center, Baton Rouge, LA., bugwood.org.||Brown discoloration of stem tissues caused by R. solanacearum.
 Photo by Clemson University, USDA Cooperative Extension Slide Series, bugwood.org.||Bacterial ooze from tuber.
 Photo by H. David Thurston, Cornell University, Ithaca, NY|

 Regulatory Status: Regulated

 There are multiple races and biovars of R. solanacearum and most are not regulated.
 However, one specific strain, called race 3 biovar 2 (R3bv2), is considered an extreme threat to the United States.
 If R. solanacearum race 3 biovar 2 was discovered in Minnesota, actions would be taken to prevent spread and to eradicate the pathogen.

 What Can Be Done?

-The Minnesota Department of Agriculture is monitoring for R. solanacearum through a variety of methods including surveys.
+The MDA is monitoring for R. solanacearum through a variety of methods including surveys.
 Visit the University of Minnesota website for information about diagnosing plant problems.
 The University of Minnesota Plant Diagnostic Clinic is available to test samples of unknown plant problems.
-Contact the Minnesota Department of Agriculture via Arrest the Pest if you suspect you have found Ralstonia solanacearum R3bv2 in Minnesota.
+Contact the MDA via Arrest the Pest if you suspect you have found Ralstonia solanacearum R3bv2 in Minnesota.